Flo54/FRAUD-Detection-with-Neural-Networks/README.md

 ### Possible Activation Functions

-As for the activation function f, there are different options to choose and whose performance heavily depends on the field of application.
+As for the activation function *f(.)*, there are different options to choose and whose performance heavily depends on the field of application.
 The most common three choices are:

 #### 1) Sigmoid function
 The sigmoid function is also known as logistic function and maps the weighted inputs from the real axis onto the interval (0,1):